hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 The password is `admin123`.

+{% include alert.html content="If you use OpenSSH >= 8.8 you will have to enable some deprecated algorithms: ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-dss [...]" alert="Info"  icon="svg-info" color="blue" %}

 {:style="counter-reset:none"}
 11. Make a backup of all partitions, an easy way is:
 - On the stick run: